-The UK is the third-largest overall chicken meat producer in Europe, with 2 Sisters Food Group heading the supply chain.
+The UK is the third-largest overall chicken meat producer in Europe, with 2 Sisters Food Group heading up the supply chain.
 They’re closely followed by Moy Park and Avara Foods (a joint Faccenda Foods and Cargill venture).
-As the largest of all chicken meat producers, 2 Sisters Food Group processes nine million birds a week across Europe and employs more than 20,000 staff.82 Sisters Food Group.
-Fast Facts.
-Available at: https://www.2sfg.com/about-us/fast-facts/ [Accessed 25 August 2020].
+The 2 Sisters Food Group produces 10.4 million birds a week across Europe and employs more than 15,000 staff.82 Sisters Food Group.
+About Us.
+Available at: https://www.2sfg.com/About-Us [Accessed 25 August 2020].
 Moy Park produces six million birds a week and Avara produces four and a half million birds a week.

 Like chickens destined for the egg-laying industry, broilers begin life as an incubated egg.
 These eggs are the product of genetically improved ‘parent stock’ – a separate breeding flock used to produce viable eggs.
 The eggs are stored and hatched on tiered racks in vast numbers.